Fundamentals of Compositional Rewriting Theory: Examples of compositional rewriting semantics

-\begin{itemize} \item Take an \kl{FPC} to obtain the square marked $(*_{\alpha_1})$, which by the \kl{universal property of FPCs} entails the existence of a unique morphism $p_1'$, and thus by \kl{horizontal FPC decomposition} that the square marked $(*_p)$ is an FPC. \item Take a pushout to obtain the square marked $(\dag_{\alpha_1})$, and an FPC to obtain the square marked $(*_{\alpha_2})$, which by the \kl{universal property of FPCs} yields also a unique morphism $p_2'$, and thus by \kl{pullback-pullback decomposition}, the square marked $(\dag_p)$ is a pullback. \item For the case of \kl(crsType){generic} \kl{SqPO-semantics}, the claim follows by invoking the Beck-Chevalley-Condition \kl(cmtSq){(BCC-1)} of Theorem~\ref{thm:domFunctorFP}, which allows us to conclude that the square marked $(\dag_p)$ is an FPC, and the bottom square marked $(?)$ is a pullback. \item For the other types of \kl{SqPO-semantics}, we may develop more general variants of the Beck-Chevalley-Condition \kl(cmtSq){(BCC-1)} by suitably adapting the proof strategy of Theorem~\ref{thm:domFunctorFP}.
-To this end, consider the diagrammatic statement presented in~\eqref{eq:proof:BCC-1variant} below (which is a 3D-rotated and relabeled version of the statement in~\eqref{eq:proof:BCC-1} in order to facilitate the comparison to the diagram in~\eqref{eq:proof:hDeCompCRDCc}).
-In all three cases, the proof strategy consists in (i) taking a pullback to obtain the second diagram in~\eqref{eq:proof:BCC-1variant} (where by the \kl{universal property of pullbacks} entails that there exist unique arrows $\lozenge -q\rightarrow \blacksquare$ and $\blacklozenge-q'\rightarrow \blacksquare$); (ii) using \kl{pullback-pullback decomposition} to prove that all squares of the interior commutative cube are pullbacks; (iii) invoking a suitable variant of stability of pushouts under pullbacks to show that the front left inner vertical square is a pushout; and finally (iv) to apply \kl(FPC){stability of FPCs under pullbacks} in order to demonstrate that the front right inner vertical square is an FPC, such that by the \kl{universal property of FPCs} the morphism $\lozenge -q\rightarrow \blacksquare$ is an isomorphism.
+\begin{itemize} \item Take an \kl{FPC} to obtain the square marked $(*_{\alpha_1})$, which by the \kl{universal property of FPCs} entails the existence of a unique morphism $p_1'$, and thus by \kl{horizontal FPC decomposition} that the square marked $(*_p)$ is an FPC. \item Take a pushout to obtain the square marked $(\dag_{\alpha_1})$, and an FPC to obtain the square marked $(*_{\alpha_2})$, which by the \kl{universal property of FPCs} yields also a unique morphism $p_2'$, and thus by \kl{pullback-pullback decomposition}, the square marked $(\dag_p)$ is a pullback. \item For the case of \kl(crsType){generic} \kl{SqPO-semantics}, by invoking the Beck-Chevalley-Condition \kl(cmtSq){(BCC-1)} of Theorem~\ref{thm:domFunctorFP}, which allows us to conclude that the square marked $(\dag_p)$ is an FPC, and the bottom square marked $(?)$ is a pullback.
+It is then related to the chosen pullback $\mathsf{PB}^{*}$ according to the definition of $\hComp$ by a universal isomorphism (i.e., by a span isomorphism). \item For the other types of \kl{SqPO-semantics}, we may develop more general variants of the Beck-Chevalley-Condition \kl(cmtSq){(BCC-1)} by suitably adapting the proof strategy of Theorem~\ref{thm:domFunctorFP}.
+To this end, consider the diagrammatic statement presented in~\eqref{eq:proof:BCC-1variant} below (which is a 3D-rotated and relabeled version of the statement in~\eqref{eq:proof:BCC-1} in order to facilitate the comparison to the diagram in~\eqref{eq:proof:hDeCompCRDCc}), where $\mathsf{PB}^{*}$ marks a chosen pullback according to the definition of $\hComp$.
+In all three cases, the proof strategy consists in (i) taking a chosen pullback (marked $\mathsf{PB}^{*}$) to obtain the second diagram in~\eqref{eq:proof:BCC-1variant} (where by the \kl{universal property of pullbacks} entails that there exist unique arrows $\lozenge -q\rightarrow \bullet$ and $\blacklozenge-q'\rightarrow \bullet$); (ii) using \kl{pullback-pullback decomposition} to prove that all squares of the interior commutative cube are pullbacks; (iii) invoking a suitable variant of stability of pushouts under pullbacks to show that the front left inner vertical square is a pushout; and finally (iv) to apply \kl(FPC){stability of FPCs under pullbacks} in order to demonstrate that the front right inner vertical square is an FPC, such that by the \kl{universal property of FPCs} the morphism $\lozenge -q\rightarrow \bullet$ is an isomorphism.
 It thus remains to clarify the variant of stability property of pushouts necessary for each kind of semantics: \begin{itemize} \item For \kl(crsType){output-linear} \kl{SqPO-semantics}, all morphisms of the back right vertical square are guaranteed to be $\cM$-morphisms, hence the claim follows if $\bfC$ satisfies axiom \kl(notationVKa){(H-iii-a)}. \item For \kl(crsType){input-linear} \kl{SqPO-semantics}, the morphisms $i_{r_2}$, $i_{r_2'}$, $p_1$, and (by \kl(ssm){stability of $\cM$-morphisms under pullback}) $p_1''$ are guaranteed to be $\cM$-morphisms, hence the claim follows if $\bfC$ satisfies axiom \kl(notationVKa){(V-iii-a)}. \item Since \kl(crsType){linear} \kl{SqPO-semantics} is a special case both of \kl(crsType){output-linear} and \kl(crsType){input-linear} \kl{SqPO-semantics}, the claim follows if $\bfC$ satisfies either \kl(notationVKa){(H-iii-a)} or \kl(notationVKa){(V-iii-a)}. \end{itemize} \end{itemize}